DevNatan/docker-kotlin/README.md

 }
 ```

-For Java users, use the Yoki JVM artifact
+For JVM users, use the Yoki JVM artifact

 ```groovy
 implementation 'me.devnatan:yoki-jvm:0.3.0'
 ```

-## Getting Started
+## Basic Usage

 Use `Yoki.create()` to create a new Yoki client instance with the default settings, default settings are based on the
 current platform or environment variables, e.g.: socket path will be set to [`DOCKER_HOST`](https://docs.docker.com/compose/environment-variables/envvars/#docker_host)